Your shopping cart is empty

 You can use the Yay.com Short Code feature to improve your VOIP experience, listed is an explanation of each of the options for Short Codes.

 This will allow you to barge on a live call taking place with another user on the account.
-You will need to dial the short code followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls please head here and edit your user preferences under the tab ‘Call Monitor’.
+You will need to dial the short code followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls, edit your user preferences under the tab ‘Call Monitor’.

 This will allow you to listen in to a call taking place with another user on the account.
-You will need to dial the short code followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls please head here and edit your user preferences under the tab ‘Call Monitor’.
+You will need to dial the short code followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls, edit your user preferences under the tab ‘Call Monitor’.

 This will allow you to create a shortcode that changes your outgoing caller ID.
 You will be able to set this up per number on your account and will allow you to dial from any device that is linked to your Yay account to change the user linked to the device’s caller ID.

 When you park a call the caller is placed on hold until you or another person takes the parked call out of its parking space.
-Anyone can park or un-park a call, so its a popular way of transferring calls in a small office where you can see each other.
+Anyone can park or un-park a call, so it's a popular way of transferring calls in a small office where you can see each other.
 "Hey Fred, there is a call for you parked on 1!".
-More information can be found here.
+Call Parking.

 With this setting, you can pick up a call that is going through to any other extension in your company.
 For example, if you see another phone in your office is being dialed you can then press the * code followed by their user in order to answer the call.